Antonio Cotogni: Voice teacher

 Students from the Accademia di Santa Cecilia on a trip to Frascati, June 18, 1914.
 Antonio Cotogni (center row, center), tenor Beniamino Gigli (top row, right), teacher Enrico Rosati (seated in chair, 2nd from right), tenor Romeo Rossi (far left), baritone Ugo Donarelli behind Cotogni, accompanist and future coach Luigi Ricci (behind and to the left of Cotogni), future teacher/ coach/conductor Luigi Gerussi (seated on ground, far left).

 In retirement, Cotogni became one of the most celebrated vocal teachers in history.
 At the invitation of Anton Rubinstein, he taught at Saint Petersburg Conservatory (where incidentally he had Sergei Diaghilev as a student) from 1894 to 1898, but he had to abandon this post in consequence of a serious illness, subsequently taking up an appointment in 1899 as a professor at the Accademia di Santa Cecilia in Rome, where his assistant was Enrico Rosati, who was later to become teacher to Beniamino Gigli.

-The qualities that made Cotogni revered and beloved in his career on the stage also made him an exceptional teacher, one who went out of his way for his students to give them what they needed musically, artistically, and often materially.
+The qualities that made Cotogni beloved in his career on the stage, also made him an effective teacher, one who toiled for his students to provide them what they needed musically, artistically, and often even materially.
 (Note: "My first professor was the great baritone Antonio Cotogni.
 He had been on the board of examiners at the entrance examination, and had chosen me then and there to be one of his students.
 I consider it a privilege to have known Cotogni.
 He was not only a great artist, but also an exceptionally good and generous man who took a personal interest, not only in the musical progress of his students, but also in their material welfare, going so far as to send anonymous gifts of shoes, an overcoat or even money, when he thought they were needed.
 He was completely free from the pettiness and envy that are common to so many singers.

 After having spent almost thirty years as 'the Tsar's baritone' at the Moscow Imperial Theatre, he was still at the height of his fame when another Italian baritone, Battistini, appeared on the Moscow scene.
 Cotogni immediately decided that his own innings had lasted long enough, and he set about training the younger man as his successor.

 He called on Battistini unannounced one morning at eight o'clock.
 Battistini was somewhat taken aback.
 'Young man,' said Cotogni without preamble, 'you must lose no time in preparing yourself to take over the role of Don Giovanni.
 Now, there are certain traditions attached to this role as sung at the Imperial Theatre; let me explain them to you.'
 The night Battistini made his Moscow début in 'Don Giovanni', Cotogni embraced him in full view of the audience, and then spoke a few words of farewell.
 He left for Rome the following day, and never sang in opera again.
 So great was his prestige that the Academy of Santa Cecilia promptly offered him a professorship.